jpdery/moobile-core-doc/Source/Classes/Control/ButtonGroup.md

 ##### Extends *[Moobile.Control](../Control/Control.md)*

-Provides a control that groups buttons together and make sure only one is selected at time.
+Provides a control that group buttons and handle the selection of these buttons.

 Initialization {#initialize}
 --------------------------------------------------------------------------------